The fractional Helly number for separable convexity spaces: Introduction

+It follows by a standard lifting argument that the system of halfspaces of $\mathcal{B}_k^d$ has dual VC-dimension bounded by a constant depending on $k$ and $d$.
+Indeed, by linearization, a single polynomial inequality (of degree at most $k$) becomes a linear inequality in $\mathbb R^{\binom{d+k}{d}}$, and as the dual VC-dimension of standard Euclidean (linear) halfspaces is finite (depending only on the dimension), the claim follows.

+As we have seen, both Radon and fractional Helly numbers of ${\cal B}_2^1$ are unbounded, even though the system of halfspaces has finite dual VC-dimension.
+The space $\mathcal{B}_2^1$ therefore demonstrates the necessity of a bounded Radon number in Theorem \ref{main}.

-Furthermore, Proposition \ref{BK-counter} combined with (\ref{eq:vc-dim}) directly gives that there is no affirmative answer to Problem 2.10 in \cite{BK-bull} unless one adds an additional assumption of bounded Radon number.
-Indeed, it follows from Theorem \ref{main} and expression (\ref{eq:vc-dim}) that this additional assumption is sufficient: if the Radon number of a separable convexity space $(X,\mathcal C)$ is bounded and the set of halfspaces has VC-dimension at most $d$, than the fractional Helly number for $\mathcal C$ is bounded by a function of $d$, which gives an affirmative answer to \cite[Problem 2.10(i)]{BK-bull}.
+Furthermore, B{\'a}r{\'a}ny and Kalai asked whether one can bound the fractional Helly number of a separable convexity space whose system of halfspaces has bounded VC-dimension \cite[Problem 2.10]{BK-bull}.
+(They refer to this as an MY-space.)
+In view of Assouad's lemma and Proposition \ref{BK-counter}, this question has no affirmative answer without a bounded Radon number.
+Indeed, it follows from Theorem \ref{main} and Assouad's lemma that this additional assumption is sufficient: If the Radon number of a separable convexity space $(X,\mathcal{C})$ is bounded and the system of halfspaces has VC-dimension at most $d$, then the dual VC-dimension is strictly less than $2^{d+1}$, and consequently the fractional Helly number for $\mathcal{C}$ is at most $2^{d+1}$.

+There is also a second part to B{\'a}r{\'a}ny and Kalai's question \cite[Problem 2.10]{BK-bull}, asking whether the fractional Helly number of a separable convexity space is \textit{equal} to the VC-dimension of its system of halfspaces.
+This is not true even under the assumption that the Radon number is bounded.
+To see this consider Box convexity.
+It was shown by Gey \cite{gey} that the VC-dimension of axis-parallel halfspaces in $\mathbb{R}^d$ is of order $\log d$, and as noted earlier, the fractional Helly number equals $d+1$.